tobias-richter/ansible-tasmota/README.md

 Available variables are listed below, along with their default values:

+        tasmota_user: username
+	tasmota_password: password
 	tasmota_commands: []

+If tasmota_user and tasmota password are both defined, they will be included in the commands to authenticate access.

-A list of tasmota commands to execute.
+Tasmota commands contains list of tasmota commands to be executed.
 Each tasmota_command is defined as:

     - command: <COMMAND>